bmelton/bedrouter/README.md

 costs.
 The configured order is the tiebreak. `bedrouter stack --explain` prints both figures.

 For a `trivial`, `execute`, or `explore` request, the router chooses the first eligible rung that serves the class and supports the request shape.
 Tools, images, streaming, structured output, output size, and context size filter the eligible set.
 A prompt cache point sent to a model without prompt caching is stripped and recorded as a degradation.

-Classification reads only what the human typed.
-A harness that speaks in the user's name, with a session digest, a watcher wake, or an agent nudge, is skipped: a user turn is treated as injected when it starts with one of `routing.injectedMarkers` (default `U+2063`, the invisible separator firstmate prefixes) or exceeds `routing.shape.humanTurnMaxChars`.
-Without this, a single word inside a 17KB digest sets the class for a whole session.

-Every human turn re-decides the class.
-Raising it needs a strong signal, so a conversation does not thrash upward, and `upgradeOnIntent` gates that.
-Lowering it needs none, and is recorded as `downgrade:<reason>`, because a class that sticks forever turns one bad guess into the price of every later request.

-Conversations stay on their current vendor while that vendor has an eligible rung.
-Retries, throttling, server failures, truncated output, empty output, and malformed tool JSON move the next request rightward through the eligible stack.
-A capability-related Bedrock `ValidationException` excludes the contradicted rung and retries the same request once.

 The stack may list rungs this account cannot invoke, so one config file is portable across accounts.
 An `AccessDeniedException`, or a `ValidationException`